 This argument is ridden with absurdities.
 The first is seen in the fact that Jesus Christ perfectly fulfilled the role of the Levitical priest.
 He made the perfect sacrifice to God (Himself) and the sacrificial system has found its completion in Him.
 The second absurdity is seen in the fact that believers are encouraged to support their pastors but this is out of respect for the work that they do in preaching the Gospel and not under compulsion (or a tithe).

 The third absurdity is seen in the context of the Levitical tithe itself.
 This tithe can be seen in Numbers 18 where God is giving commands to both the Levites and to the people of Israel.
 If you remember the story of the Israelites and their victorious campaign for the promise land, then you remember that each of the tribes of Israel received a twelfth of the promise land as an inheritance.
-The problem is that there were 13 tribes; that last one being the Levites.
-The Levites did not receive a land inheritance like the rest of the tribes did.
+The problem is that the Levites were separated from the other tribes and did not receive a land inheritance like the rest of the tribes did.
 As compensation, God says to the Levites (In Numbers 18:24) “For the tithe of the people of Israel, which they present as a contribution to the LORD, I have given to the Levites for an inheritance.”
 So we see that this first tithe is an actual inheritance meant only for the Levitical tribe of Israel.

 This type of tithe cannot logically apply to the New Testament believer because we are not a part of the tribe of Israel, nor are our Pastors promised “an inheritance of tithes”…

 2) The tithe of feasts.

 This tithe is seen in Deuteronomy 14:22-27 where God says that a yearly tithe should be set aside for the purpose of celebrating the Jewish feasts that God had set into place.
 The passage here tells the Israelites to either bring the tithe but if their journey is too long, they should convert it to money and bring that to the celebration.